 So, i got in touch with Daniel Comerci: i fell in love with some of his black/white lineart drawings and he also proved to be a super nice and professional guy, and soon he provided the rework:

-At this point i decided to allocate a higher budget for a re-remake: i expanded the background and did more research on renaissance clothes/costumes, and together with Daniel we decided to focus on the esoteric and arcane sides of the char and take away all references to nature, druidism etc.
+At this point i decided to allocate a higher budget for a re-remake: i expanded the background and did more research on Renaissance clothes/costumes, and together with Daniel we decided to focus on the esoteric and arcane sides of the char while taking away all references to nature, druidism etc.

-He had to look like a sort of cultist, someone who fight the Church, maybe someone who dresses like a priest (or stole the dress from one of them) in order to mock the Vatican.
+He had to look like a sort of cultist, one who fights the Church, maybe someone who dresses like a priest (or stole the dress from one of them) in order to mock the Vatican.